elpato-dev/OSINT-compass/README.md

 ## Usage
 The README of the repository [OSINT-compass-engine](https://github.com/elpato-dev/OSINT-compass-engine/blob/main/README.md) has a detailed documentation of the API and its endpoints.

+We hope the web interface on https://osint-compass-portal.onrender.com is self explanatory but we will provide some guidelines on how to use it.

+### Start Page

+The start page provides a search bar with three buttons below:
+- term: just enter a term like "brazil" or "america president" (can be without the quotes)
+ - results:
+  - recent news from news API, with an overall sentiment score between -1(negative) and 1(positve)
+   - real range of sentiment score is probably between -0.3 and 0.03
+  - recent tweets from Twitter API, with an overall sentiment score between -1(negative) and 1(positve)
+   - real range of sentiment score is probably between -0.3 and 0.03
+   - tweets are not filtered by relevance and may include offensive content
+  - links to wikipedia articles related to the term
+  - a frequency count of words used in the news and tweets
+- email: enter an email address in the format email@domain.com
+ - get results form different sources
+ - currently pingutils and spycloud since they need no API key and have no rate limiting
+ - can be easily extended with other sources like emailrep and HaveIBeenPwned
+- domain: enter a domains in the format domain.com
+ - get results form different sources
+ - currently checks for robots.txt, subdomains and if it is listed on the waybackmachine
+ - can be easily extended with other sources

 ## Extending the tool

 The tool was designed with extensibility in mind.
 Check out the guide on how to extend it [here](https://github.com/elpato-dev/OSINT-compass/edit/main/extension_guide.md).